you-n-g/simplegpt.nvim/README.md

 })
 ```

-In this example, pressing `<LocalLeader>sq` in normal or visual mode will load the `my_custom_template.json` from the custom template path and send it to the popup target.
+In this example, pressing `<LocalLeader>sQ` in normal or visual mode will load the `my_custom_template.json` from the custom template path and send it to the popup target.

 ## Core workflow